crashoverride777/swifty-receipt-validator/README.md

 ## Final Note

-As per apples guidlines you should always first connect to apples production servers and than fall back on apples sandbox servers if needed.
+As per Apples guidlines you should always first connect to apples production servers and than fall back on apples sandbox servers if needed.
 So keep this in mind when testing in sandbox mode, validation may take a bit longer due to this.

 ## License